 This article includes discussion of benign adult familial myoclonic epilepsy, autosomal dominant cortical myoclonus and epilepsy, BAFME, familial adult myoclonic epilepsy, and familial cortical myoclonic tremor and epilepsy.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Benign adult familial myoclonic epilepsy is an inherited epileptic syndrome characterized by cortical hand tremors, myoclonic jerks, and seizures with no signs of early dementia.
-Worldwide prevalence is unknown but is estimated to be less than 1/35,000.
+Worldwide prevalence is unknown, but is estimated to be less than 1/35,000.
 It is transmitted autosomal dominantly, and penetrance is high.
-Different chromosomal loci have been suggested, but no clear-cut disease gene has yet been identified.
+This is a well-delineated disease with remarkable features that clearly distinguish it from other forms of myoclonic epilepsies.
+Genetic studies of the families show heterogeneity, and different susceptible chromosomal loci have been identified.
 Diagnosis is based on clinical and electrophysiological findings.
 It must be differentiated from epilepsy syndromes with prominent myoclonus features.
 Valproate, levetiracetam, and benzodiazepines are the most beneficial treatments.

 • Benign adult familial myoclonic epilepsy usually presents in the second decade of life with a minor cortical hand tremor exacerbated by fatigue or emotional stress.
 Myoclonus usually appears around the same age and consists of erratic, arrhythmic, segmental jerks of the upper limbs heightened by posture and action.
 Rare tonic-clonic seizures are also a manifestation and are often precipitated by photic stimulation, emotional stress, and sleep deprivation.